+Target Long-Term Expected Real

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Rate of Return

-Fixed Income 29.00% 1.40%
+Fixed income 29.00% 1.40%

-Global Equity 42.00% 5.30%
+Global equity 42.00% 5.30%

-Real Estate 8.00% 4.30%
+Real estate 8.00% 4.30%

 Alternatives 8.00% 8.90%

 Credit 7.00% 6.00%

 Inflation 6.00% 4.00%

-Total 100.00%
+100.00%

-The information above is based on 30-year expectations developed with the consulting actuary for the 2017 asset liability and investment policy study for the North Carolina Retirement Systems, including LGERS.
+The information above is based on 30-year expectations developed with the consulting actuary and is part of the asset liability and investment policy study for the North Carolina Retirement Systems, including LGERS.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
-The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.00%.
+The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 All rates of return and inflation are annualized.

-Discount Rate - The discount rate used to measure the total pension liability was 7.00%.
+Discount Rate - The discount rate used to measure the total pension liability was 6.50%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.